-- Do not insert objects through slots in the printer. - Take care not to spill liquid on the printer. - Do not use aerosol products that contain flammable gases inside or around the printer. - Do not block or cover the openings of the printer. - Do not attempt to dismantle the drying or curing module, or the electrical control cabinet. - Load substrates that can be used at an operating temperature of up to 125°C (257°F), and have auto-ignition temperatures above 250°C (482°F).
+- Use the power supply voltage specified on the nameplate. - Connect the power cords to dedicated lines, each protected by a branch circuit breaker according to the information detailed in the Site Preparations documentation. - Do not insert objects through slots in the printer. - Take care not to spill liquid on the printer.

+- Do not use aerosol products that contain flammable gases inside or around the printer. - Do not block or cover the openings of the printer. - Do not attempt to dismantle the drying or curing module, or the electrical control cabinet. - Ensure that the operating temperature of the substrate loaded recommended by the manufacturer is not exceeded.
+If this information is not available by the manufacturer, do not load substrates that cannot be used at an operating temperature under 125°C (257°F). - Do not load substrates with auto-ignition temperatures below 250°C (482°F).
+See note below. - NOTE: Test method based on EN ISO 6942:2002; Evaluation of materials and material assemblies when exposed to a source of radiant heat, method B. The test conditions, to determine the temperature when the substrate starts ignition (either flame or glow) were: Heat flux density: 30 kW/m2, Copper calorimeter, K type thermocouple.